getsentry/relay/docs/index.md

   tls_port: ~
   tls_identity_path: ~
   tls_identity_password: ~
 ```

-All configurations are explained in detail in the section [Configuration Options](../options), here we will go only through the basics.
+All configurations are explained in detail in the section [Configuration

-Only a few options under the`relay` key are added to the configuration files in order to make it easy to configure the most common settings.
-All configuration keys are optional and `realy` will start when provided with an empty dictionary `{}` in the configuration file.

-The `mode` setting configures the major mode in which Relay can operate and it is explained in detail in the [advanced configuration]( ./advanced_config) page.

-The `upstream` setting configures the server to which Relay will forward the events ( by default the main sentry url).

-The `port` and `host` settings configure the tcp port at which relay will listen to ( and therefore the addres to which an SDK or an application will send events).

-The `tls_...` settings configure tls support (https support) for Relay ( used for the cases where the communication between the SDK and Relay needs to be secured).
+Options].

+### Credentials

-Besides `config.yml` the init process has also created a credentials file `credentials.json` in the same `./.relay/` directory.
-This file contains the credentials used by Relay to authenticate with the upstream server (by default the infrastrcture operated by Sentry). **As such it is important that this file should be adequatly protected from modification or viewing by unauthorized entities**.
+Besides `config.yml`, the `init` command has also created a credentials file `credentials.json` in the same `.relay` directory.
+This file contains the a public and private key used by Relay to authenticate with the upstream server.

+**As such, it is important that this file should be adequatly protected from modification or viewing by unauthorized entities**.

 Here's an example of the contents of a typical credentials file: